Peer Reviewed Journal Articles

 In Preparation and Under Review

-Stang, S. (In preparation).
+Stang, S. (Under Review).
 Mutated and Infected Monstrosity in BioWare’s Mass Effect and Dragon Age Video Game Series.
 In A. Braithwaite & P. Greenhill (Eds.), Things That Go Bump in the North: Canadian Horror Media.
 Wilfrid Laurier University Press.

-Stang, S. (In preparation).
+Stang, S. (Under Review).
 Nuka-Cola, Sugar Bombs, and Irradiated Meat: Poisonous Consumption in the Fallout series.
 In C. Miller, S. Rabitsch, & M. Fuchs (Eds.), But Now, We Must Eat!
 Food and Drink in Science Fiction.